dd010101/vyos-jenkins/readme.md

 If you encounter failures please rerun the test multiple times - there are known race conditions that can occur and this causes false-positives.

-You can as well run smoketest directly from **installed** VyOS, but you need many network interfaces otherwise some tests will fail.
+You can as well run smoketest directly from **installed** image, but you need many network interfaces otherwise some tests will fail.
 The test is expecting 8 or more network ports.
 You do it by simply including `vyos-1x-smoketest` package in your ISO image build.
 Then you can boot and run `vyos-smoketest`.
 I'm not sure if all 8 are required but with few the test will fail for sure.